-Define Scope Process finalizes the project scope in PMP Scope Management.
+Define Scope Process finalizes the project scope.
 Although several project requirements can be gathered from several project stakeholders, some of these requirements will be invalidated through discussions, or some requirements will conflict with each other.
 This process will help in finalizing the project requirements and project scope.

-The fourth process of PMP Scope Management is Create Work Breakdown Structure Process.
+The fourth process is Create Work Breakdown Structure Process.
 Work breakdown structure of a project describes the hierarchy of tasks, work packages and overall project work to complete whole project scope.
 Create Work Breakdown Structure Process divides project scope into smaller work packages for better coordination and delivery.

-The fifth process of PMP Scope Management is Validate Scope Process.
+The fifth process is Validate Scope Process.
 Once the project deliverables are completed, it needs to be checked first whether they meet the initial requirements.
 For instance, internal testing is done for a developed software to check whether it meets the desired functionality.

-Sixth and the last process of the PMP scope management knowledge area is Control Scope Process.
+Sixth and the last process of this knowledge area is Control Scope Process.
 At the very end step, once a deliverable is final, it needs to be checked by the customer.
 Control Scope process aims to ensure that customer gets the final project deliverables as agreed in the beginning of the project.
 After customer checks, the project is accepted and closed respectively.